-Mr. Dastoor, P.Eng., MBA, CFA has over 20 years of technical and finance experience including over 17 years in mining finance.
+Mr. Dastoor, P.Eng., MBA, CFA has 25 years of technical and finance experience including almost 20 years in mining finance.
 He is currently a Principal with INFOR Financial, an independent investment bank that offers advice on mergers and acquisitions, capital raises and corporate restructurings.
-Mr. Dastoor's focus is on the mining sector.
-From 2004-2016, he was part of the mining team at Canaccord Genuity in Toronto and Vancouver where he was most recently a senior partner in the mining investment banking group.
+From 2004-2016, he was part of the mining team at Canaccord Genuity in Toronto and Vancouver where he was a senior partner in the mining investment banking group.
 While there, Mr. Dastoor successfully advised clients on transactions ranging from M&A and restructurings to IPOs, RTOs and financings.
 Prior to joining the investment banking team at Canaccord Genuity, Mr. Dastoor was in mining equity research where he covered many of the Canadian listed precious metals producers.
 From 2008-2013, Mr. Dastoor served on the TSX Venture Exchange Local Advisory Committee.
 Prior to joining Canaccord Genuity, Mr. Dastoor worked as a structural engineer in Toronto.
 Mr. Dastoor holds a B.Sc.
 (Civil Engineering) from Queen's University and an MBA from the Richard Ivey School of Business.
 He also holds a Professional Engineering designation and is a CFA Charterholder.